maximizeai-dev/maximizeai-subnet/docs/miner.md

 # Full instructions for setup

-Welcome to WOOFAI Mining 🔥
+Welcome to MaximizeAI Mining 🔥

 # Overview
 A miner consists of several parts, fitting into two categories: